The Top 25 Historic Ways To Control God's People (text first 5.24.14, tweaked Oct. 2019)

 By this faith we lierally inherit the earth.

-By this faith we and Jesus vindicate his shed blood.
+By this faith we too, as Jesus resurrection did, vindicate his shed blood.

 Oh how we love Him, Lord Jesus, Name above all Names, King of the Jews, king of the nations, king above all kings, coming back to gather all His own in Jerusalem (Zechariah9,14-17; Zechariah14,9-21).